RedisLabs/redislabs-docs/content/rc/subscriptions/active-active-redis.md

 ## Active-Active geo-distributed replication

+Active-Active databases use both clustering and replication to strengthen your database.
+Active-Active Redis also has additional features like geo-distribution, multiple active proxies, conflict resolution, and automatic failover to provide you with a more durable and scalable database.

 ### Multi-zone

 Geo-distributed replication maintains copies of both primary and replica shards in multiple clusters.
 These clusters can be spread across multiple availability zones as well.
+Active-Active Redis uses zone awareness to spread your primary and replica shards across zones, which helps protect against data loss from regional outages.

 ### Multiple active proxies